Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/api-specification/design-api-intro.md

             - Parameters: self
             - Returns: Quiz ID #, Quiz Name, Quiz Score, User Token, User Language

-## JoinVoice
-    Class Purpose: To allow the discord bot to enter into the voice channel of the current user

-    Data Fields: None

-    Methods:
-        - __init__(): void
-            - Constructor to create bot object
-            - Pre-conditions: None
-            - Parameters: None
-            - Returns: None

-        - startVoiceQuiz(): void
-            - Command to start Voice Quiz for the specific user in said voice channel
-            - Pre-conditions: None
-            - Parameters: self, ctx
-            - Returns: None

 ## HelpCommand
     Class Purpose: To allow the user to use the /help command

     Data Fields: None

     Methods:
-        - __init__(): void
+        - __init__(self, bot):
-            - Constructor to create bot object
+            - Initializes the cog with a reference to the bot.
             - Pre-conditions: None
             - Parameters: self, bot
-            - Returns: None
+            - Returns: Sends an instance of the bot to the user

-        - on_ready(): void
+        - on_ready(self):
-            - To display a debug message to Cogs to confirm it's working
+            - An event handler called when the cog is ready.
             - Pre-conditions: None
             - Parameters: self
-            - Returns: None
+            - Returns: Prints a success message to the console

-        - help(): void
+        - help(self, ctx):
-            - To display to the user the contents of the help command
+            - A command that displays help information as an embedded message in Discord.
             - Pre-conditions: None
             - Parameters: self, ctx
+            - Returns: Displays all text for the user in the Discord Chat

+        - setup(bot):
+            - Internal method for setting up the cog.
-            - Returns: None
+            - Pre-conditions: None
+            - Parameters: bot
+            - Returns: Prints a success message to the console and adds feature to the cogs command archive

 ## ChangeLanguage
     Class Purpose: To allow the user to change its current learning language to any other on the "constant.py" file (either Spanish or French).

-    Data Fields: None
+    Data Fields:
+        - database: An instance of the Database class

     Methods:
-        - __init__(): void
+        - __init__(self, bot):
-            - Constructor to create bot object
+            - Initializes the cog with a reference to the bot.
             - Pre-conditions: None
             - Parameters: self, bot
-            - Returns: None
+            - Returns: An active instance of the bot

-        - on_ready(): void
+        - on_ready(self):
-            - To display a debug message to Cogs to confirm it's working
+            - An event handler called when the cog is ready.
             - Pre-conditions: None
             - Parameters: self
-            - Returns: None
+            - Returns: A success message to the console

-        - changeLanguage(): void
-            - To change the default language in the user's current database entry
+        - changeLanguage(self, ctx, userprompt: str):
+            - A command that allows the user to change languages.
             - Pre-conditions: None
             - Parameters: self, ctx, userprompt: str
+            - Returns: A successful call to the database to alter language

+        - setup(bot):
+            - Internal method for setting up the cog.
-            - Returns: None
+            - Pre-conditions: None
+            - Parameters: bot
+            - Returns: Prints a success message to the console and adds feature to the cogs command archive

 ## StartVocabQuiz
     Class Purpose: To start the vocab quiz practice for a user in a text channel